catalogicsoftware/cloudcasa-charm/docs/test-env-setup.md

 juju add-model cloudcasa-system
 ```

-### Charmed Kubernetes setup
+### Charm setup

-All that remains is to deploy **Charmed Kubernetes**.
+All that remains is to deploy the CloudCasa charm.
 A simple install can be achieved with one command:

 ```bash
 juju deploy --trust cloudcasa